milanaryal/milanaryal.github.io/src/_pages/about.md

 Writing articles is hard, but making up designs is fun.
 I made this site so I would be able to do both.

 Nothing brings me more pleasure than making something out of nothing.
 Even when the results are far from my ideal expectations, I find the whole ceremony of creativity completely enthralling.
+Life is good!

 {: align="center"}
-Life is good😊
+🙈 🙉 🙊

 ### About the site